Center «Res Publica»

 Our block of research in medieval studies of republics primarily entails studies of republican practices in medieval cities of Novgorod and Pskov.
 Alexey Vovin and Pavel Lukin have conducted two studies based on a common principle - comparison of medieval Russian cities with medieval European communes which had pronounced republican character.
 The results obtained by Vovin were published in a monograph The Urban commune of medieval Pskov in the XIVth - early XVIth centuries ("Городская коммуна средневекового Пскова: XIV - начало XVI века", EUSP press, 2019).
 Pavel Lukin is working on a monograph Novgorod and Venice.
 Comparative historical essays on political culture in the Old Russian republic”

 A distinct place in this block of research is occupied by the study of the Great Bridge in Novgorod, which was made possible by underwater excavation.
 The Great Bridge in Novgorod was the only permanent bridge in Russia up to the XVIIth century.
 It was a genuine public space akin to the important bridges of medieval Europe such as Rialto in Venice.
 According to the chronicles, the bridge hosted important public events.
 Underwater archeological excavations have confirmed that in the XVth-XVIth centuries the Bridge was the locus of intensive economic activity.
 Divers have discovered coins, fragments of tableware, pottery, trading utensils and various goods.
-The 2018 archeological season brought new unexpected discoveries - the foundations of a bridge dating back to the Xth century.
-This will contribute to refinement of hypotheses regarding Novgorod topography of the earliest period.
+In the last fifteen years archeological season brought many unexpected discoveries - the foundations of a bridge dating back to the Xth century.
+This will contribute to the refinement of hypotheses regarding Novgorod topography of the earliest period and our ideas of the political economy of republics.

 The research on Russian republican thought of mid XVIIIth - early XIXthe centuries, performed by Victor Kaploun and Natalia Potapova, consists of studying archeology and genealogy of Russian Enlightment thinking and republican traditions of Russian culture of the last third of the XVIIIth century.
 The main focus is on Russian political language and basic political concepts that reflect Republican values of common good and shape the possibilities of common cause.
 In particular, Victor Kaploun researches classical Russian culture of the era of Radishchev, Karamzin, Pushkin and the Decembrists.
 Its foundational values can be traced all the way to Antiquity.
 They are exactly what has been inconspicuously passed from generation to generation of Russian literature readers, togеther with fundamental models of virtuous and valiant behavior.
 Thus, we are all, as Catherine II would say, Republicans at heart.
 And although many of our compatriots, raised within Stoic-Roman or Greek models of Russian culture, fail to notice this antique layer, it is what lies at the heart of our literature, and as such shapes basic institutions of morality.